WICG/navigation-api/README.md

 ### Transitional time after navigation interception

-Although calling `event.respondWith()` to [intercept a navigation](#navigation-monitoring-and-interception) and convert it into a single-page navigation immediately and synchronously updates `location.href`, `appHistory.current`, and the URL bar, the promise passed to `respondWith()` might not settle for a while.
+Although calling `event.transitionWhile()` to [intercept a navigation](#navigation-monitoring-and-interception) and convert it into a single-page navigation immediately and synchronously updates `location.href`, `appHistory.current`, and the URL bar, the promise passed to `transitionWhile()` might not settle for a while.
 During this transitional time, before the promise settles and the `navigatesuccess` or `navigateerror` events fire, an additional API is available, `appHistory.transition`.
 It has the following properties:

 - `navigationType`: either `"reload"`, `"push"`, `"replace"`, or `"traverse"` indicating what type of navigation this is
 - `from`: the `AppHistoryEntry` that was the current one before the transition